praveek/launch.en/help/extension-reference/web/core-extension/core-release-notes.md

 # Core Extension Release Notes

-## Upcoming July Release
+## July 10th, 2020

 v1.8.1

-* Fixed a bug with HTML encoding/decoding for `style` and `script` tags inside HTML Custom Code
+* Fixed a bug where custom HTML entities inside attributes of `script` and `style` tags were not correctly decoded before being written to the page."
+* Fixed a bug where the library build would fail, using an SFTP host, that includes a rule with an empty custom code action, or a custom code action that includes comments only.

 ## July 6th, 2020